 Be distinct.
-Naming your brand-new and improved social media site FaceSpace or MyBook won’t give the impression that you are either new or improved.
+Naming your brand-new and improved social media site FaceSpace or MyTube won't give the impression that you are either "new" or "improved."
 Quite the opposite, actually.

 Be memorable.
 Avoid acronyms like the plague.
 Unless you have a huge annual marketing budget to waste, don't attempt to grab anyone's attention with a few letters.
 If you're serious about shortening your name, condense it into an amalgam, like FedEx for Federal Express, or Nabisco for National Biscuit Company.

 With that being said, contrary to what you may hear elsewhere, long names are often a lot more memorable than short names (think T.G.I.
 Fridays versus Joe's).
 So don't worry about restraining yourself with length — especially since you'll have better luck finding a domain name for a longer name than a shorter one.

 Be approachable.
 Make sure your LLC's name is easy to pronounce.
 You don't want people to avoid saying the name because they're afraid of mispronouncing it.
 Try out potential names on a first grader.
 If he can't pronounce it, ditch it and have him help you find an alternative.
 Hey, you'd be surprised at what good ideas kids can have!

 Be meaningful.
 This doesn't mean be descriptive; save the description for your tag lines and slogans.
 Make your LLC's name evocative and allude to the heart and soul of your business.
 For instance, Netflix is a great name for an online video rental site, whereas FilmsOnline is not.

 Be vivid.
 What image and feeling do you want your customers to associate with your brand?
 Try to paint a picture.
 For example, the name Stonyfield Farm makes you think of cows in green pastures, which gives the impression of wholesomeness.